mehdiirh/xui-migration/README.md

 ```
 and follow the instructions.

-## One line migration
+## One-line migration
-You can pass credentials of your old server to the script for one line migration.
+You can pass the credentials of your old server to the script for one-line migration.

 ### SSH Arguments: